mikecvet/sha-3/README.md

 # SHA-3 in Rust

 This is a readable and highly annotated implementation of the SHA-3 cryptographic digest algorithm, implemented in Rust.
 Most operations cite reference material explaining which part of the algorithm specification they're derived from.
+This code is discussed in [this blog post](https://medium.com/better-programming/learning-rust-with-sha-3-and-friends-34c840fcb13).

 This code is written to run on a 64-bit little-endian architecture.
 In my case, this runs on an Apple M2.
 There are a few simple arguments to the program: